ObjectifLibre/terraform-openstack/README.md

 # terraform-openstack
-Demo of terraform with OpenStack provider
+deploy with terraform a instance in Openstack